Automotive industry in Vietnam - statistics & facts

 Although Vietnam has a notoriously high import tax for automotive vehicles, imported cars are widely popular due to the limited capacity and capability of the domestic sector.
 Indeed, the production of assembled automobiles by local manufacturers depends heavily on the imports of advanced parts.
 Hence, locally-produced cars often do not have competitive pricing compared to their foreign counterparts.
 Additionally, the volume of automobiles produced in Vietnam has been fluctuating in the past decade and remains modest, accounting for roughly ten percent of the market share.

 During the COVID-19 pandemic, many Vietnamese families experienced a decrease in income, as well as a reduced need for travel due to the various lockdowns.
 As a result, the sales volume of automobiles declined significantly in 2020 after years of continuous growth.
 The beginning of 2021 saw an improvement in the pandemic situation in Vietnam, leading to a higher intention to purchase big-ticket items, including cars, among Vietnamese people.
 In September 2021, the automobile segment in the country recorded the first growth in the sales volume of these vehicles after months of consecutive decreases.
-However, it might take years for the automobile industry in Vietnam to bounce back to pre-pandemic levels and more consistent and sustainable growth of consumption.
+While it was originally believed that it might take years for the automobile industry in Vietnam to bounce back to pre-pandemic levels, the sales volume of passenger cars hit a new all-time-high record in 2022.
+With consistent and sustainable growth of consumption, the automotive industry in Vietnam should be back on its growth track in the near future.

 This text provides general information.
 Statista assumes no